OmarMiniesy/Notes/Windows/Windows OS/Windows Registry.md

 - Security settings
 - Services
 - User account security configurations
+- Recently used files and programs
+- Devices connected to the system

+> Can be viewed using the `regedit.exe` utility.

 The registry stores information using two types of containers:
 - **Registry keys** are objects similar to folders.